🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • VHF radio: Get a mountable VHF radio.

-• Extra fuel: Bring a polyethylene diesel fuel container but keep it in a safe place on the boat.
+• Extra fuel: Bring a polyethylene diesel fuel container and keep it safe on the boat.

 • Toolkit: This tool kit set should do the job, but only you know your boat best.
 You could make your own tool set and buy extra wrenches, props, spark plugs, pliers and screwdrivers individually.